Many think the Third Commandment merely prohibits profane speech. In reality, it regulates the purity and quality of our worship of the great God.

 The name of God is important—so important that He included its proper use in His Ten Commandments.
 However, His emphasis is on His character, not a pronunciation.

 In the the Third Commandment, God's name describes His character, attributes, and nature.
 If we bear God's name, we must reflect His image and His character.

 The prohibition against taking God's name in vain is the least understood commandment.
 When we bear God's name, we are to bear His character and nature.

-Many people think the third commandment deals only with euphemisms and swearing, but it actually goes much deeper than that!
-John Ritenbaugh explains that this commandment regulates the quality of our worship and involves glorifying God in every aspect of life.
+Many think the third commandment deals only with euphemisms and swearing, but it goes much deeper.
+It regulates the quality of our worship and glorifying God.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.